Lucrecious/imj/README.md

 ```

 ## Usage
-ImJSON is a header-only library, so all you need to do is copy/paste the `imj.h` file into your source code and define `IMJ_IMPLEMENTATION` before including `imj.h`
+ImJSON is a header-only library, so all you need to do is copy/paste the `imj.h` file into your source directory and define `IMJ_IMPLEMENTATION` before including `imj.h`
 in one of your source files to paste the implementation.
-You only do this in _one_ of the source file.
-Then include `imj.h` regularly everywhere else.
+You only do this in _one_ of the source files, then include `imj.h` regularly everywhere else.
 ```c
 #define IMJ_IMPLEMENTATION
 #include "imj.h"